AbstractSDK/abstract/docs/src/3_get_started/3_module_builder.md

 ### Handlers

-Then add whatever handler functions you need.
-These functions will be called whenever the specific endpoint is called on the module.
-A special feature about the functions is that we also insert the instance of your app into the function's attributes.
+The app can then be customized by adding whatever handler functions you need.
+These functions are executed whenever a specific endpoint is called on the module.
+A special feature about the functions is that we insert the instance of your module into the function's attributes.
 This enables you to access the module struct in your code.
-You will learn why this is such a powerful feature in our section on the [Abstract SDK](sdk.md).
+You will learn why this is such a powerful feature in our section on the [Abstract SDK](./4_sdk.md).

 Here's an example of a module with some handlers set: